ThisMakesSenseToMe/Apple2Dreem/README.md

 https://apps.apple.com/us/app/simple-health-export-csv/id1535380115

-The app exports CSV files compressed into a dip file.
+The app exports CSV files compressed into a zip file.
 Apple2Dreem.py processes the exported zip files directly.
 To use this data format, specify the ```--type csv``` option to Apple2Dreem.py.

+Note: The ZIP files can be targeted with `-l "*.zip"` when using `-y csv`.

 ## Apple2Dreem.py Description

-The Apple2Dreem.py script is designed to convert sleep data exported from Apple Health (specifically from the Apple Watch) into a format compatible with Dreem, a sleep analysis platform.
-The script processes JSON files containing sleep metrics and generates CSV files with sleep segments and statistics.
+The Apple2Dreem.py script converts sleep data exported from Apple Health (Apple Watch) into a format compatible with Dreem.
+It processes JSON files from Health Auto Export and CSV files inside ZIP archives from Simple Health Export CSV, and generates CSV files with sleep segments and statistics.

 ## Features

-  * Parses Apple Health sleep data exported in JSON format.
+  * Parses Apple Health sleep data exported in JSON format and CSV format (ZIP).
   * Groups sleep data by night, considering sleep sessions from 19:00 to 11:00 the next day.
   * Handles time zones and time shifts, ensuring accurate time representation.
   * Generates CSV files containing detailed sleep analysis compatible with Dreem.
   * Automatically renames processed files to prevent reprocessing (optionally disableable).

+  * Detects multiple data sources in an input file.
+If multiple sources are found and no source is specified, the file is skipped and the sources are listed.
+  * `-u/--use-source` option to process only a specified source when multiple sources exist.
+  * End-of-run summary now reports processed, skipped, and failed file counts.

 ## Prerequisites